-While it wasn’t the biggest show, CanJam Chicago 2022 definitely showcased the value of quality of quantity.
-So if you wanted the opportunity to sample some of the best hi-fi headphone gear available today, then it was worth stopping by.
+While it wasn’t the biggest show, CanJam Chicago 2022 definitely showcased the value of quality over quantity.
+If you were looking to sample some of the best hi-fi headphone gear available today, then it was worth stopping by.

 This was the first time in about 10 years that Head-Fi, the enthusiast website behind the show, held a CanJam in the Windy City, and probably the first time ever in its new “Global” incarnation.
 I was pleased to finally be able to check out the show in my backyard.